 4) They Want to Access Content In a Split-Second

 This should go without saying, but Google is go-to for most questions.
 Sometimes, this is great, but it can also lead to inaccurate information and less-than-ideal employee education.
-So we need to avoid the 'Google reflex' by making sure our eLearning programs, directories, and extra content is easy to find and access.
+So we need to avoid the 'Google reflex' by making sure our eLearning programs and training content are easy to find and access.
 Like, really easy.
 In big letters.
 With arrows.
 We're serious.

 1% of a typical workweek is all that employees have to focus on training and development, so make sure you make your eLearning courses on-the-go and easy to access so learners can make learning part of their flow of work.

 5) They Want an Experience, Not a Presentation

 In the modern world, it's getting more and more difficult to really 'switch off' from the screen.
 Often we transition from one program to another and one Internet window to another without really focusing.
 Use experiences, multimedia, and content that speak to all of our senses: this could be music, colors, and interactivity.
 It's a shame we can't (yet) do smells – my high school English teacher would give us lavender to put in our books, and it really helped get and keep our attention.
 Music, icebreakers, collaborative games, or video can all be great ways of giving a multi-dimensional eLearning experience.

 6) More Than Extraneous Rewards, They Want Real Purpose

 Millennials will account for 75% of the workforce in 2025, and despite struggling with debt and the crippling economy that's typified their generation, money isn't going to swing it for them.